 The Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School offers fellowships in the field of contemporary Chinese public policy to scholars and practitioners of exceptional promise.

 The Ash Center's Democracy Program aims to support doctoral and post-doctoral scholars in research related to democratic governance.
 The program hosts a number of scholars and students in the fields of political theory, political philosophy, sociology, political science, law, or history.

 The Harvard Kennedy School Indonesia Program offers fellowships to support Indonesian students and scholars participating in degree courses and executive education programs at Harvard or conducting research on public policy in Indonesia.

 The Rajawali Fellows program allows individuals the freedom to pursue independent research projects, with the help of the Rajawali Foundation Institute for Asia at Harvard Kennedy School, along with other Harvard resources.

-Faculty, doctoral, and postdoctoral students serve as Visiting Fellows for varying tenures throughout the academic year at the Ash Center.
-The Center supports academic scholarship focused on its core research areas, including innovations in public participation and political participation in non-democracies.
+Faculty, doctoral, and postdoctoral students serve as Innovation Fellows for varying tenures throughout the academic year at the Ash Center.
+The center supports academic scholarship focused on its core research areas, including innovations in public participation and political participation in non-democracies.